-What remedies are available to the port authority or government against a port operator that fails to operate and maintain the port as agreed?
+35 What remedies are available to the port authority or government against a port operator that fails to operate and maintain the port as agreed?

 Pursuant to Law No. 3996, the agreement between the administration and the private entity is a private law agreement if the relationship is part of a build-operate-transfer PPP project.
-The administration may terminate the agreement if the conditions for termination set out in the agreement occur, and the auditors from the Examination, Determination and Audit Commission may suspend or cancel the permission to operate.
-The administration can also apply to Turkish courts (or arbitration if it is provided for in the agreement) for remedies generally available under private law contracts.
+The administration may terminate the agreement if the conditions for termination set out in the agreement occur and the auditors from the Commission may suspend or cancel the permission to operate.
+The administration can also apply to Turkish courts (or arbitration if provided for in the agreement) for remedies generally available under private law contracts.